Isolated singularities in $G_2$-structures with torsion: Introduction

 Known examples of conically singular $\rG_2$-structures with special torsion are furnished e.g. by the sine-cone construction, cf. \cites{Bilal2003, FoscolonK}: given a nearly-K\"{a}hler 6-manifold $(N, g_\mathrm{nk})$, then $(0,\pi) \times N$ is naturally equipped with a co-closed $\rG_2$-structure $\varphi$ inducing the Einstein metric $dt^2 + \sin (t)^2 g_\mathrm{nk}$.
 In particular, $\varphi$ is a \emph{nearly}-$\rG_2$-structure, i.e. $d \varphi = \tau_1 * \varphi$ for some constant $\tau_1$, and moreover has isolated singularities at $0$ and $\pi$ modelled on the torsion-free $\rG_2$-cone over $N$.
 Starting with $N$ nearly-K\"{a}hler produces a \emph{strictly} nearly-$\rG_2$-structure on $(0,\pi) \times N$, i.e. there is a unique (up to scale) Killing spinor for the induced metric \cite{Friedrich1995}: however, taking $N$ fibred by flat tori gives nearly-$\rG_2$ sine-cones induced by a 3-Sasaki, or Sasaki-Einstein structures. \\

 \paragraph{\textbf{Outline and main results}}

-While much of the background material on the geometric structures studied in this note can be found elsewhere in the literature, see e.g. [DKG'24: Flows II, \S2], we begin by fixing notation, giving the necessary details in \S \ref{sec:preliminaries}.
+While much of the background material on the geometric structures studied in this note can be found elsewhere in the literature, see e.g. \cite{Dwivedi2025}*{\S 2}, we begin by fixing notation, giving the necessary details in \S \ref{sec:preliminaries}.

 Starting with $\rG_2$-structures on $7$-manifolds in \S \ref{sec:G2structures}, we will describe their torsion as a quadruple of forms $(\tau_1, \tau_7, \tau_{14}, \tau_{27})$, where the subscript denotes the dimension of the corresponding $\rG_2$-representation.
 As $\SU(3)$-structures arise in the circle-invariant reduction, we recall some related material on these structures in \S\ref{sec: SU(3)structures}, and describe their torsion in terms of a set of forms $(\upsilon_1, \hat{\upsilon}_1, \upsilon_6, \hat{\upsilon}_6, \upsilon_8, \hat{\upsilon}_8, \upsilon_{12})$.
 Finally, when there is an additional non-vanishing vector field on the 7-manifold, such as the radial vector field in the conical setting, there is a further reduction to $\SU(2)$-structures on 5-manifolds, which are explained in \S \ref{sec: SU(2)structures}.